score-spec/score-compose/README.md

   # Provide overrides when one score file is provided
   score-compose generate score.yaml --override-file=./overrides.score.yaml --override-property=metadata.key=value

+  # Publish a port exposed by a workload for local testing
+  score-compose generate score.yaml --publish 8080:my-workload:80

+  # Publish a port from a resource host and port for local testing, the middle expression is RESOURCE_ID.OUTPUT_KEY
+  score-compose generate score.yaml --publish 5432:postgres#my-workload.db.host:5432

 Flags:
       --build stringArray               An optional build context to use for the given container --build=container=./dir or --build=container={"context":"./dir"}
       --env-file string                 Location to store a skeleton .env file for compose - this will override existing content